EC3-Gang/cpp/docs/guide/env/ides.md

 ## Good Ol' Vim
 [Vim](https://www.vim.org) is a terminal-based text editor, and written in C. It is a very powerful editor, and you can use it together with [Vim-Plug](https://github.com/junegunn/vim-plug) for plugins.

+## Geany
+[Geany](https://www.geany.org/) is a free and open-source lightweight code editor with basic IDE features.
+It looks arguably uglier than all other IDEs and editors listed on this page.

 ## Atom
 Deprecated.
 Still feel kinda sad about it.

 ## CLion
-Is paid, uses more RAM than GTA V in a VM, would 100% not recommend.
+[CLion](https://www.jetbrains.com/clion/) is an IDE for C/C++ development.
+It is developed by JetBrains, and paid.
+It is feature rich, but the downside of that is that it is very resource hungry, and according to a MacOS user, uses more RAM than GTA V running in a VM.